Intraspecific predator interference promotes biodiversity in ecosystems: Results

-To further mimic the time evolution in a real ecosystem, we resort to individual-based modeling (IBM)~\cite{grimm2013individual, vetsigian2017diverse}, an essentially stochastic simulation method, which is widely used in ecology.
-The system is homogeneous, with a squared landscape of length $L$ and periodic boundary conditions (see SI Sec.~\ref{meanfield} for details).
-Likewise, we consider the case of $S_{C}=2$, $S_{R}=1$.
-In the scenario involving chasing pair and intraspecific interference, snapshots of the system in the time evolution are shown in Figure~\ref{Fig2}k.
-By collecting species abundances in the time series, it is evident that the two consumer species can coexist for long with only one type of resources (Figure~\ref{Fig2}l).
-Taken together with the SSA simulation studies, it is obvious that intraspecific interference can promote species coexistence along with stochasticity.
+To further mimic a real ecosystem, we resort to individual-based modeling (IBM)~\citep{grimm2013individual, vetsigian2017diverse}, an essentially stochastic simulation method.
+In the simple case of $S_{C}=2$ and $S_{R}=1$, we simulate the time evolution of a 2-D square system in a size of $L^{2}$ with periodic boundary conditions (see Materials and Methods for details).
+In the scenario involving chasing pairs and intraspecific interference, two consumer species coexist for long with only one type of resources in the IBM simulations (see Fig.~\ref{Fig2}B-C).
+Together with the SSA simulation studies, it is obvious that intraspecific interference still robustly promotes species coexistence when stochasticity is considered.